 Dermis: The dermis lies beneath the epidermis and provides structural support to the skin.
 It comprises connective tissue, blood vessels, nerves, hair follicles, sweat glands, and sebaceous glands.
 The dermis supplies nutrients to the epidermis and regulates body temperature.
 It also contains sensory receptors that enable us to feel touch, pressure, pain, and temperature.

 Subcutaneous Tissue (Hypodermis): The hypodermis is the innermost layer of the skin and consists of adipose (fat or lipids) tissue, blood vessels, and nerves.
 It acts as an insulator, providing cushioning and thermal regulation for the body.
-The hypodermis also plays a role in storing energy and providing mechanical protection.
+The hypodermis also stores energy and provides mechanical protection.

 Stimulation of Nerves: Acupuncture needles are inserted into specific acupuncture points, often located along nerve pathways or near nerve endings.
 The needle's insertion can stimulate sensory nerves, sending signals to the brain and spinal cord.
 This stimulation may lead to the release of endorphins, natural pain-relieving substances, and activate other neurological mechanisms.